 How to Protect Yourself from Phishing/Spam Attacks

-Your email spam folders may keep many phishing emails outside of your inbox.
-But every cyber criminals or scammers are always trying to outsmart spam filters, So it’s a very better idea to add extra layers of protection.
+But every cybercriminals or scammer are always trying to outsmart spam filters, So it’s a very better idea to add extra layers of protection.

 The Best Four Steps to Protect Yourself From Phishing/Spam

 #1.
-Protect your computer using by security software.
+Protect your computer using security software.
 Set the software to update automatically so it can deal with any kind of security threats.

 #2.
 Protect your mobile phone by setting software for update automatically.
 These updates could give you critical protection against any kind of security threats.

 Some accounts offer more security by demand two or more credentials to log in to your account.
 This is named multi-factor authentication.

-1. Something you have — like a passcode you have via text message or an authentication app.
+- Something you have — like a passcode you have via text message or an authentication app.

-2. Something you are doing — like a scan of your fingerprint, your face, or your retina.
+- Something you are doing — like a scan of your fingerprint, your face, or your retina.